-These cinnamon rolls have no yeast and are made using Athens Foods phyllo dough for the ultimate phyllo dough dessert!
+These cinnamon rolls have no yeast and are made using Athens Foods phyllo dough for the ultimate phyllo dough dessert recipe!
 The filling is made with brown sugar, butter, and cinnamon, and then the dough is rolled up in the shape of a cinnamon roll.
 They are baked in a cast iron skillet then drizzled with cream cheese frosting.

 I am honored to have this post sponsored by Athens Foods, thank you!